ElcoK/BigData_AED/course_basics/course_intro.md

 The course is structured around six main data types and related methods.
 Specifically, we will:

-1. explore census data and use machine-learning methods to fill data gaps in data-scarce environments;
+1. explore census data and use machine-learning methods to fill data gaps and derive new information and knowledge;
 2. better understand how you can use Earth Observation data to classify land cover.
 3. assess how droughts affect us through using remote sensing data;
 4. understand how to use open-source and Volunteered geographic information (VGI);